 These EMM staff members would love to inspire and challenge your group.
 Click on the speaker's name to send him/her an email, or call EMM at 717 898-2251.
-If you are interested in scheduling EMM's Church Revitalization Coach, Antonio Ulloa, learn more here.
+If you are interested in scheduling EMM's church revitalization Coach, Antonio Ulloa, learn more here.

 Kaylene has been involved in both short- and long-term missions, helping to plant churches in Birmingham (Ala.), and Halle, Germany.
 Kaylene also traveled to Central America with a drama team and led a youth coffee house in the Netherlands.
 She considers communication one of her passions, and has written and produced two plays.
 Kaylene enjoys leading worship with her husband, Jimm, and loves being a mother to her daughter, Helena.

-Special focus: stories on families and parenting in mission, Sabbath and living in sustainable rhythm, the importance of your story in mission, stewardship and missions giving
+Special focus: stories on families and parenting in mission, Sabbath and living in sustainable rhythm, the importance of your story in mission, and stewardship and missions giving

 Angie participated in EMM's short-term programs (GO!, YES, and mission internship) as a young adult, before serving as a long-term worker in Southeast Asia for five years.
 Angie is passionate about helping people to know their identities in Christ and to find freedom and healing from lies that hold them back from who God has created them to be.
 Angie is also passionate about helping the church to have God’s heart for Muslims.
 Her desire is to empower people in building cross-cultural relationships, sharing the gospel in understandable ways, and loving Jesus wholeheartedly.

-Special focus: identity in Christ and inner healing, cross-cultural relationship-building, sharing Jesus’ good news with Muslims, God’s heart for the nations, disciple-making movements, young adults
+Special focus: identity in Christ and inner healing, cross-cultural relationship-building, sharing Jesus’ good news with Muslims, God’s heart for the nations, disciple-making movements, and young adults

-Special focus: missionary stories of God at work; and our call to take Jesus to the world.
+Special focus: missionary stories of God at work, and our call to take Jesus to the world

-Special focus: mission stories from Vietnam; call of missions; and life journey in ministry.
+Special focus: mission stories from Vietnam, call of missions, and life journey in ministry

-As discipleship coach, Troy oversees EMM's short-term missions programs, along with all EMM training programs for missionaries and local churches.
+As discipleship coach, Troy oversees EMM's short-term mission programs, along with all EMM training programs for missionaries and local churches.
 Troy served on a YES team to Bolivia after high school and then served for 6 years in Indonesia after college.
 He is an educator at heart and believes strongly in the potential of ministering to people through education.
 Troy is also called to equip others who are called to minister to children and youth at risk.

 Andrew is passionate about keeping congregations and individuals engaged in mission and vision through events, telling missionary stories at services, and connecting personally.

-Special focus: Anabaptist witness and mission; Christian discipleship and virtue formation; unique mission opportunities and challenges in the 21st century; and engaging in postmodern dialogue.
+Special focus: Anabaptist witness and mission, Christian discipleship and virtue formation, unique mission opportunities and challenges in the 21st century, and engaging in postmodern dialogue

-As strategic coach, Steve trains and encourages EMM's regional representatives in various pioneering locations around the world.
+As a strategic coach, Steve trains and encourages EMM's regional representatives in various locations around the world.
 He, along with his wife Rose, planted three churches in Latin America and two in Pennsylvania.
 For over ten years he worked as a consultant, helping churches and church networks develop vision and implementation strategies for mission and church planting ventures.
 Steve has taught in mission training schools, short-term missions preparations, colleges, leadership training schools, and graduate schools in the areas of missions, church planting, and leadership development.

-Special focus: stories of Latin America; mobilizing the local church; giving heart-to-heart; and youth and children's mission education.
+Special focus: stories of Latin America, mobilizing the local church, giving heart-to-heart, and youth and children's mission education

-|David and Grace Shenk, Jonathan Bornman, and Andres Prins comprise EMM's Christian/Muslim Relations Team.
+|Grace and David Shenk, Jonathan Bornman, and Andres Prins, EMM's Christian-Muslim Relations Team

-Special focus: Preaching the gospel of Jesus Christ; sharing the gospel with Muslims; and Christ-centered peacemaking in a world of many religions and ideologies.
+Special focus: Preaching the gospel of Jesus Christ, sharing the gospel with Muslims, and Christ-centered peacemaking in a world of many religions and ideologies

 In 1992, Antonio, his wife Patricia, and their two sons moved to the U.S. from their native Honduras in response to a calling to work with the Mennonite churches of North America.
 He was a church planter in Allentown, Pa., and now works with EMM as a church consultant, mainly in the areas of church revitalization and healthy church life.
 Before coming to the U.S., Antonio was the academic dean of the Christian Education Center of the Amor Viviente churches in Honduras, as well as a worship program director and an associate pastor.
 He holds a Master of Divinity degree from Eastern Mennonite Seminary.